Great Leap Brewing: Facilities

 Great Leap has four retail outlets at which its beers can be purchased for consumption on or off premises.
 The oldest, the company's original location, is on Doujiao Hutong in the Dongcheng District near the Bell and Drum Tower and south of the Nanluoguxiang neighborhood.
 It is a renovated siheyuan, or courtyard house, built to serve as a private library during the final years of the Qing dynasty at the beginning of the 20th century.
 Beers may be consumed either at the bar or in the courtyard surrounded by high stone walls.
 Spiced peanuts are given out for free as snacks; patrons may order food delivered from other restaurants in the area.

 The original location has also been noted for its seclusion and the challenge of getting there.
 The Lonely Planet guidebooks describe it as "a hidden gem to beat all hidden gems."
-Moon's Living Abroad in Beijing strongly suggests reviewing the map from Great Leap's website before visiting for the first time, Wikivoyage calls it "[q]uite possibly the most difficult bar to find in Beijing", and All About Beer describes the trip there from central Beijing as "a distinctly Chinese affair" likely involving having to ask a local for directions.
+Moon's Living Abroad in Beijing strongly suggests reviewing the map from Great Leap's website before visiting for the first time, All About Beer describes the trip there from central Beijing as "a distinctly Chinese affair" likely involving having to ask a local for directions.

 Three other brewpubs are located further to the east, keeping later hours as they are not located in residential areas.
 Beyond the Second Ring Road but still in Dongcheng, in the Dongzhimen area, is the company's second location on Xinzhong Street.
 It has more of the features of a typical bar and serves more food.
 It was Great Leap's first location to have a full-service kitchen, serving cheeseburgers, sandwiches and salads in addition to a fuller array of bar snacks.

 The Sanlitun brewpub, close to the U.S. embassy in the Chaoyang District, is at 530 m2 the largest such facility in mainland China.
 It has three 2500 L fermentation tanks, producing Great Leap's three best-selling brands: Honey Ma, Pale #6 and Banana Wheat (others are also on tap.
 The kitchen here specializes in New York-style pizza.

 A fourth Great Leap location, GLB LIDO - a thirty tap taproom - opened December 2018 at the Nuo Center, Jingtai Road, Chaoyang.

 In June 2019, Great Leap began production at its brand new 500,000hL per annum capacity brewery in the Xiqing Development Zone, Tianjin.
 It is one of the biggest craft breweries in Asia.